-Reversing Verse: PANAMA PALINDROME PARODIES (classic and contemporary)
+Reversing Verse: PANAMA PALINDROME PARODIES (classic and novel)

-This post provides a continuation of wordplay collections displayed on December 5, 2020, through March 10, 2021.
+This post provides a continuation of five wordplay collections displayed on December 5, 2020, through December 15, 2021.
 In these, classic palindromes (phrases and sentences whose letters are ordered identically when they are read either forwards or backwards) were described and extolled in verse by the team of Dr. G.H. and Giorgio Coniglio.
-The contents of the most recent post are shown here.
+The contents of the most recent post (August 2021) included these illustrated verses:

 Please note that, continuing the convention adopted in the previous posts, there will be an exclusive correlation between green italicized font and palindromes.
-But not all of the palindromes displayed within the verses' lines are in the 'classic repertoire'.
-Some are recent concoctions by the authors.
-But of course, all the poems highlighting the wordplay are verses written jointly by Dr. G.H. and Giorgio Coniglio.
+Not all of the palindromes displayed within the verses' lines are in the 'classic repertoire'; some are recent concoctions by the authors.
+But of course, all the poems highlighting the wordplay are verses written jointly by Dr. G.H. and Giorgio Coniglio (registered pseudonym).

 1. Classic spoof on the IPP: A man, a potato -- Panama.